Conspiracy Theories, Misinformation, COVID-19, and the 2020 Election

 April 1, 2019

-Though most Americans say they believe in God, many express having doubts that God exists.
-A new research approach finds that doubts about God are even more prevalent than previous surveys suggest—a pattern that is evident among believers and nonbelievers alike.
+Though most Americans say they believe in God, many express doubts that God exists.
+A new research approach finds that doubts about God are even more prevalent than previous surveys suggest—a pattern evident among believers and nonbelievers alike.
 Continue Reading →